ros-controls/ros2_control_demos/README.md

 *RRBot* - or ''Revolute-Revolute Manipulator Robot'' with multiple interfaces

+##### Example 6: "Modular Robots with separate communication to each actuator"

+The example shows how to implement robot hardware with separate communication to each actuator.

 ## Quick Hints

 These are some quick hints, especially for those coming from a ROS1 control background: